Huggies Pull-Ups: Potty training

 The main use for Pull-Ups Training Pants is as an aid for toilet training toddlers and to help them learn not to wet.
 Although, up until 2000, Pull-Ups Training Pants were nothing more than diapers with flexible sides for the wearer to easily pull off and on like underwear, since 2000, there have been several changes to them.

 The first of these changes was the addition of designs (now known as Learning Designs since 2005) on the inside only from 2005 to 2007 and front of the pant that fade when the wearer wets it as a way of discouraging wetting, and as a motivation to stay dry in time to make it to the potty, and if the wearer stays dry, the designs will stay on the Pull-Up.

 The second change was the addition of Easy-Open sides.
 These allow the sides of the Pull-Up to still be pulled off and on like underwear, but enable parents to easily open the Pull-Up to check to see if the wearer has soiled the Pull-Up, or to quickly change a messy Pull-Up.
 Though many have praised this feature, some parents have criticised this feature for causing the Pull-Up to rip too easily.

 Sponsorships

-Pull-Ups are the official sponsor of ESPN Radio's coverage of Major League Baseball, as well as Westwood One's coverage of Sunday Night Football, and on many terrestrial broadcast television stations and children's TV brands, including Nickelodeon, Disney, Cartoon Network, Universal Kids (formerly known as (PBS Kids) Sprout), etc.
+Pull-Ups are the official sponsor of ESPN Radio's coverage of Major League Baseball, as well as Westwood One's coverage of Sunday Night Football, and on many terrestrial broadcast television stations and children's TV brands, including Nickelodeon, Disney, Cartoon Network, etc.